2D Area Calculator

 Equilateral triangles = 13.3377.0060.5%

-The more "stretched" a rectangle becomes, the less area it encloses for the same perimeter.
-This is why efficient buildings tend toward square floor plans and why circular tanks and silos use minimal material for maximum volume.
+The more elongated a rectangle becomes, the less area it encloses for the same perimeter.
+A square is the most efficient rectangle.
+This is why circular grain silos use less material than rectangular bins for the same storage capacity, and why efficient buildings tend toward square floor plans.

 Common Real-World Areas